+The divine life in person.'

-My elder brother's nine year old grandson, Mattie, sent my brother a card recently which said, 'Grandpa I love you so much.
+My elder bother's nine year

+old grandson, Mattle, sent my

+brother a card recently which said, 'Grandpa I love you so much.
 I love you even more than I love God.'
 God would not be jealous because God is that love with which Mattie loves my brother.
-St Augustine wrote, 'Let no one say, I do not know what to love.
-Let him love his brother and he will love that very love.'
+St Augustia wrote, Let no one say, I do not know what to love.
+Let him love his brother and he will

+love that very love."

-So believing in the Holy Spirit is not adding one more to the list of invisible people whose existence we accept.
+So believing in the Holy

+Spirit is not adding one more to

+the list of invisible people whose existence we accept.
 It is believing in the love that is God, the love that can never be defeated.
-It is the refusal of cynicism, of the people who think that deep down we are all just selfish people seeking our own ends, or selfish genes, and that love is ultimately an illusion.
+It is the refusal of deriessed.
+It is the recessal of cynicism, of the people who think that deep down we are all just selfish people seeking our own ends, or selfish genes, and that love is ultimately an illu-